Eclipse Theia

+Eclipse Theia is an Eclipse open source project providing the Theia Platform and the Theia IDE.

-Eclipse Theia is a free and open-source framework for building IDEs and tools based on modern web technologies.
+The Eclipse Theia Platform is a free and open-source framework for building IDEs and tools based on web technologies.
 Theia-based applications can be deployed as desktop and web applications.
-It is implemented in TypeScript, is based on Visual Studio Code, and emphasizes extensibility.
+It is implemented in TypeScript and emphasizes extensibility.

+With Theia AI, the platform provides explicit support for building tools and IDEs with artificial intelligence (AI) capabilities.